gnakan/angular-pirate-translator/readme.md

 #Overview
-Tutorial application to demonstrate some basic concepts for getting started with AngularJS.
+Tutorial application I built to demonstrate some basic concepts for getting started with AngularJS.
 A few areas covered:

 1. Creating a module
 2. Using a factory